wikimedia/performance-synthetic-monitoring-tests/README.md

 # Configuration files for synthetic monitoring tests

-This repo contains configuration files for running Browsertime/sitespeed.io/WebPageReplay and WebPageTest.
+This repo contains configuration files for running Browsertime/sitespeed.io/WebPageReplay on desktop.

 ## What is synthetic monitoring?